 Exams and Tests

 The doctor or nurse will examine you.
 This may show problems with your nerves, including nerves that control eye movement.

 Tests may include:

-If screening tests show a syphillis infection, more tests are done to confirm the diagnosis.
-One such test is the
+If screening tests show a syphilis infection, more tests are done to confirm the diagnosis.
+Tests include:

 The goals of treatment are to cure the infection and stop symptoms from getting worse.
-Treating the infection helps prevent new nerve damage and may reduce symptoms, but it does not reverse existing damage.
+Treating the infection helps prevent new nerve damage and may reduce symptoms.
+Treatment does not reverse existing damage.

 You will receive:

 - Penicillin or other antibiotics (such as tetracycline or erythromycin) for a long time to make sure the infection goes away

 - Spinal tap to remove a sample of spinal fluid for testing to see if the antibiotic worked

 Some people may need help eating, dressing, and caring for themselves.
 Confusion and other mental changes may either improve or continue long-term after antibiotic treatment.